Spanish Latte vs Latte: What's the Difference?

 Key Difference

-A Spanish latte uses sweetened condensed milk in addition to steamed milk, adding natural sweetness and a richer, denser texture.
+A Spanish latte uses sweetened condensed milk in addition to steamed milk, adding sweetness and a richer, denser texture.
 A regular latte uses only steamed milk and has no added sweetness unless you request it.

 A standard latte is espresso and steamed milk.
 A Spanish latte adds sweetened condensed milk — either instead of some of the regular milk, or layered at the bottom of the glass before the espresso and steamed milk are added.